FindArticles FindArticles

 • Antigravity A1: 360° flight, 8K capture

-• Midea SpaceMaster: capacity without the bulk
+• Midea SpaceMaster: the wheels off capacity

-• XGIMI Horizon 20 Max: daylight‑bright cinema
+• XGIMI Horizon 20 Max: cinema that’s stunning even in daylight

 • Why these winners matter

-Galaxy S25 FE: battery-first “fan edition”
+Galaxy S25 FE: battery-first fan edition

-DJI Mic 3: creator audio scales up
+DJI Mic 3: creator audio grows up

-Each transmitter now weighs just 16g, yet battery life reaches up to 10 hours with an extra 18 from the case—welcome news for run-and-gun crews.
-The system supports up to four transmitters and eight receivers, extends range to 300 meters with auto 2.4/5GHz hopping, and adds 32-bit float with adaptive gain, onboard noise reduction, and expanded 32GB storage.
-For multi-talent podcasts and multi-cam shoots, the flexibility-to-weight ratio is hard to beat.
+The system can work with up to four transmitters and eight receivers, increases range to 300 meters with auto 2.4/5GHz hopping, and brings 32-bit float with adaptive gain, noise reduction on board and 32GB storage.
+The flexibility-to-weight ratio makes it hard to beat for multi-talent podcasts and multi-cam shoots.

 Anker Prime 3‑in‑1: fastest Qi2 on a dock

-eufy MarsWalker + Omni S2: multi‑floor autonomy
+eufy MarsWalker + Omni S2 g: multiplayer floor independancy

 Baseus EnerGeek GT01: outlet‑to‑pocket power